-Going through the MACD trading strategy description would also mean that you consider how apart or close to each other are the two lines on the MACD graph.
+Going through the MACD trading strategy description would also mean that you consider how apart or close to each other the two lines are on the MACD graph.

-- A stronger trend may be identified when the two lines are moving away from each other
+- A stronger trend may be identified when the two lines are moving away from each other.

 - A weaker trend is detected when the two lines converge.

-Awesome oscillator and MACD trading strategy
+Awesome Oscillator and MACD trading strategy

-You can make trades through a combination of specific awesome oscillator strategy and MACD strategy by trying to detect entry and exit signals using the MACD indicator and confirm the signals with the AO Indicator.
+You can make trades through a combination of specific Awesome Oscillator strategy and MACD strategy by trying to detect entry and exit signals using the MACD indicator and confirm the signals with the AO indicator.
 For instance, you can set up a trading system composed of the AO twin peaks strategy and the MACD signal line crossover.
 Let’s look at the following graph to grasp the idea behind the AO and MACD trading signals.

-The graph shows how traders can confirm the identified MACD signals using the awesome oscillator indicator.
+The graph shows how traders can confirm the identified MACD signals using the Awesome Oscillator indicator.
 In addition, it shows a set-up of a MACD signal which is not confirmed and how it could be determined.

 The white circle displays the point at which the MACD line crosses above the signal line, which is an indication of potential bullish movement.
 The bullish movement is confirmed when the AO indicator exhibits a fully formed bullish twin peaks alert by forming two peaks with the second one being higher, followed by a blue bar.

 Another signal that should be analysed is the one marked with a red circle on the MACD indicator when it seems that the MACD line will cross below the signal line, which is an alert for potential bearish movement.
-However, you can see that the AO does not confirm the bearish move with neither of its signals as the histogram does not cross the zero line, it does not fulfil the twin peaks alert and also the saucer bar set-up does not exist.
-Consequently, the trader can decide to maintain its long position until the relevant signal is identified.
+However, you can see that the AO does not confirm the bearish move with neither of its signals as the histogram does not cross the zero-line, it does not fulfil the twin peaks alert and also the saucer bar set-up does not exist.
+Consequently, the trader can decide to maintain their long position until the relevant signal is identified.